Russell Bencraft: Cricket career and administration

 Bencraft played an important role alongside Fellowes in Hampshire's acquisition of a new ground on land at Northlands Road, negotiations for which began in 1883 while Bencraft was still club secretary.
 His best season for Hampshire came during the period in which they did not hold first-class status, with him scoring 428 runs with a highest score of 195 against Warwickshire at Edgbaston.
 He captained Hampshire for a second time in 1894, succeeding Francis Lacey.
 While afforded first-class status for the 1894 season, Hampshire did not play any first-class fixtures that season, but Bencraft did lead Hampshire in their first ever County Championship match the following season against Somerset at Taunton in 1895, which Hampshire won by 11 runs.
 Later in the 1895 season, he led Hampshire to victory against a strong Yorkshire team at Sheffield.
 He continued to play first-class cricket for Hampshire into the 1896 season, though had relinquished the captaincy to Teddy Wynyard following that season.
 In total, Bencraft played 44 first-class matches for Hampshire from 1876 to 1896, after which he retired from playing at the age of 37 to focus on his medical career.
 He scored 908 runs for Hampshire at an average of 15.65; he made two half centuries, with a highest score of 62 not out.
 Considered a safe pair of hands in the field who usually fielded at cover-point, he took 32 catches.

-After finishing his playing career, Bencraft maintained his connection to Hampshire County Cricket Club, holding every office at Hampshire over a 60-year period, including club president.
+After finishing his playing career, Bencraft maintained his connection to Hampshire County Cricket Club, holding every office at Hampshire over a 60 years, including club president.
 He resigned as honorary secretary in 1905, after which the position was abolished.
-During an annual meeting held in the First World War, Bencraft encouraged the provision of schemes to help cricketers find work during the winter months, with him finding it wrong that fit and healthy men could not earn a wage outside the summer cricket season.
+At an annual meeting during the First World War, he advocated for schemes to find cricketers winter work, arguing it was wrong that fit men could not earn a wage outside the cricket season.
 As a member of the MCC, he served on the MCC Committee and was instrumental in the appointment of Hampshire's Lionel Tennyson to captain England midway through the 1921 Ashes Series.